position: fixed breaks if any of its ancestors uses transform

 mentions that

-properties also break position: fixed
+the perspective and filter properties also break position: fixed,

 but

-"there are browser inconsistencies with perspective
+"there are browser inconsistencies with perspective and filter

 contributing to containing block formation."